TonyPurple/TonyPurple/README.md

    <h2>About me!</h2>

-<h3>:computer: I’m currently working through a Software Engineering Remote Flex Immersive at General Assembly. :keyboard:</h3>
+<h3>:computer: I’ve recently graudated from a Software Engineering Remote Flex Immersive at General Assembly. :keyboard:</h3>
 <h3>⚡ In my personal life, I love pro wrestling, soccer, hip hop and R&B, learning Japanese and programming.
 I spend a lot of time consuming information and usually have a focused area of interest for an extended period of time.</h3>
 <h3>:bowtie: In my professional life, I look for the hardest problems to solve, how to connect the dots, and where I can learn and develop the most.</h3>
 <h3>🌱  I’m hungry to learn, like to feel challenged, cool with feedback, and prefer to avoid brilliant jerks.</h3>